29 Inventions That Are Way Older Than You Probably Thought

-Computers (Invented in 1833)
+Computers (Invented in 1821)

-Social Media (Invented in 1560)
+Social Media (Invented around 1560 C.E.)

-Dr. Earle Havens, the curator of rare books and manuscripts at Johns Hopkins University, said in an interview that the similarities aren't just coincidental: "I think social media is a late form of the book of friendship.
-Very often when technologies come out, people think of them as this brand new thing that falls out of the sky, when in reality, Facebook is simply doing something that we've needed to do for a long time."
+Earle Havens, the curator of rare books and manuscripts at Johns Hopkins University, said in an interview that the similarities aren't just coincidental: "I think social media is a late form of the book of friendship.
+Very often when technologies come out, people think of them as this brand new-thing that falls out of the sky, when in reality, Facebook is simply doing something that we've needed to do for a long time."
 And if you'd like to cut back on social media, here are 20 Genius Ways to Kill Time Without a Smartphone.

 Reality TV (Invented in 1973)

-Ice Cream (Invented in 54 C.E.)
+Ice Cream (Invented around 70 C.E.)

-It's not exactly ice cream—or at least not the recipe that make kids chase ice cream trucks during the summer—but Roman emperor Nero Claudius Caesar purportedly sent slaves into the mountains to collect fresh snow, which Nero's chefs would then flavor with honey, nectar, and fruit pulp.
+It's not exactly ice cream—or at least not the recipe that makes kids chase ice cream trucks during the summer—but Roman emperor Nero Claudius Caesar, who lived from 54 C.E. to 86 C.E., purportedly sent his servants into the mountains to collect fresh snow, which Nero's chefs would then flavor with honey, nectar, and fruit pulp.

-But it took some Tang Dynasty innovators to put the "cream" into ice cream.
-The poor man's snow cone that passed for dessert weren't cutting it for Chinese Emperors around 618 C.E., so they tweaked the recipe by adding fermented buffalo and goat milk, which was thickened with flour, flavored with camphor, and served ice cold.
-Yum…?
-And for more blast-from-the-past trivia, here are 27 Facts About Ancient Rome That Are Eerily Relevant Today.
+But it took Tang Dynasty innovators to put the "cream" into ice cream.
+The poor man's snow cone that passed for dessert wasn't cutting it for Chinese Emperors.
+So, around 618 C.E., they tweaked the recipe by adding fermented buffalo and goat milk, which was thickened with flour, flavored with camphor, and served ice cold.
+And for more ancient trivia, here are 27 Facts About Ancient Rome That Are Eerily Relevant Today.

-Soda (Invented in 1783)
+Soft Drink (Invented in 1783)

-Flamethrowers (Invented in 672 C.E.)
+Flamethrowers (Invented around 678 C.E.)

 The formula is still shrouded in mystery—historians suspect it contained ingredients like petroleum, pitch, sulfur, pine or cedar resin, and maybe some lime—but there were also secret ingredients in there that made it so unstoppable and utterly destructive.
 Aside from all the burning, Greek fire gave Byzantine armies a psychological advantage as well, as "the bellows used to heat the liquid created a terrifying noise" and the spray was shot out of tubes resembling wild beasts that "appeared to be belching out the fire," according to one historian.

-Music Streaming (Invented in 1897)
+Music Streaming (Invented in 1898)

 The music was performed live on an organ on the first floor, but the magic happened in the basement, with a device that, according a 1906 McClure's story, gave "the impression of nothing so much as a busy machine-shop, or the center of a considerable manufacturing industry."